Marginal Utility: Definition, Formula & Example

-Alternatively, marginal utility can be calculated by taking total utility consumed at point ‘n’ and substracting it by total utility consumed at point ‘z’ – where point ‘n’ is the new level of utility, and point ‘z’ is the old point.
+Alternatively, it can be calculated by taking total utility consumed at point ‘n’ and subtracting it by total utility consumed at point ‘z’ – where point ‘n’ is the new level of utility, and point ‘z’ is the old point.
 To calculate marginal utility, this would then be divided by the sum of number of units consumed at point ‘n’, minus the number of units consumed at point ‘z’.

 In the table below, let’s say it shows how Mr Ebb receives utility for a bag of chips.
 At one bag he receives 20 utility.
 At two bags, he receives a total of 35 utility.
 We therefore work out the margin by finding the difference between the two.
 So in this example, it would be 35 – 20 = 15.